Read the 2025 Impact Report

 “By establishing harm reduction measures on campus for all students regardless of diagnosis status, not only do we protect life by enhancing overdose preparedness, but we also normalize conversations about substance use, which leads to the destigmatization of substance use disorder and recovery.”

-“I am a person in long term recovery.”
+I am a person in long term recovery.

-“For me, its not passion, its a matter of life and death.
-I understand first hand the dangers of substance use disorder and the isolation that it brings.
-I want students to not feel alone and know that there is always help available.
+“For me, it’s not passion, it’s a matter of life and death.
+I understand firsthand the dangers of substance use disorder and the isolation that it brings.
+I want students not to feel alone and know that there is always help available.
 In my active use, I felt like there was no hope or light at the end of the tunnel.
 I do this work so no other student has to feel like that.
-Yet, the opposite of addiction is connection and thats what collegiate recovery programs can facilitate.
+Yet, the opposite of addiction is connection and that’s what collegiate recovery programs can facilitate.
 I want to stop people from going down the path I did and help them form friendships along the way.”

-“Addiction has touched my life and the lives of my friends in some really deep and painful ways.
-I’m very passionate in bringing the wisdom of recovery and information about different recovery pathways to the people I most care about.
+Addiction has touched my life and the lives of my friends in some really deep and painful ways.
+I’m very passionate about bringing the wisdom of recovery and information about different recovery pathways to the people I care about most.
 I believe that reducing stigma and engaging with harm reduction will save lives.
-I am so proud to be doing this work.”
+I am so proud to be doing this work.